-Disclosure: Some of the reviews linked here were part of a hosted stay.
+Disclosure: Some of these New England family vacation spots listed and linked here were part of a hosted stay at a discounted or no cost to us.
 See each link individually for specific details.
+All opinions are my own.

 With New England schools getting out over the next week or so (thanks to many, many snow days), families are starting to make last minute plans for quick summer getaways.
 There is still some time to book a New England vacation, whether you are from New England, or are just visiting the area.
 With so many great spots within a short distance of each other, you can definitely make a road trip of it.
 Here are some of the best summer vacations in New England including some family resorts in New England.
 What else would you add?
 Leave a comment below!
 (Click here to find tips for cheap family beach vacations).

 I grew up in Rhode Island, and didn’t fully appreciate how beautiful it is until I moved away.
-Newport RI is such a fabulous place for a family vacation, with delicious restaurants, great attractions, fun shops, and beautiful beaches.
+Newport RI is such a fabulous place for a family vacation, with delicious restaurants, great attractions (don’t miss the Newport Mansions), fun shops, and beautiful beaches.
 Consider a stay at the Hotel Viking, located right near the downtown area, or the newly reopened Newport Marriott, Rhode Island, which renovated all 320 rooms & suites.

-Of course, the Cape and the Islands are the most popular Massachusetts summer vacation destination.
+The Cape and the Islands are an extremely popular Massachusetts summer vacation destination.
 On Cape Cod, Sea Crest Beach Hotel is one of our favorites, and is located right on the ocean.
 A little further down the Cape is Ocean Edge Resort, a high-end family friendly resort with a golf course, several pools, and much more.
 On the Outer Cape, the Harbor Hotel in Provincetown is a fun motel located right near the beach.
 Or, head to Nantucket for a stay at the luxurious White Elephant.

 Vermont is typically known for it fantastic ski resorts, which also have great summer activities for families.
 Stowe is a quaint little town with lots to offer.
 Both the Stoweflake Resort and the Stowe Mountain Lodge are great for families.
 Be sure to plan a little downtime for a visit to the spa at either resort.
-During your trip to Stowe, stop in at the Ben and Jerry’s Factory in Waterbury, VT.
+During your trip to Stowe, stop in at the Ben and Jerry’s Factory in Waterbury, VT for a tour and a cone.
+You can’t visit Vermont without touring the factory!

 The White Mountains of New Hampshire offer lots of different family activities – from hiking to shopping.
 On one end of the Kancamagus Highway is Lincoln, a small town that is home to Loon Mountain.
 The Mountain Club at Loon is a centrally located hotel that offers some family suites.
 North Conway is at the opposite end of the Kancamagus, and is located near Attitash Mountain Resort, Cranmore Mountain, Story Land, and the Settlers’ Green Outlets.
 The Red Jacket Mountain View resort is offers an indoor water park and is minutes from all of the action.